Questions and Answers About Lycopene

 Population studies look for risk factors and ways to control disease in large groups of people.
 Population studies of prostate cancer risk have shown the following mixed results:

-- Studies of large groups of men have found that high amounts of lycopene in the diet are linked with a lower risk of developing prostate cancer.
+- Population studies in men have found that high amounts of lycopene in the diet are linked with a lower risk of developing prostate cancer.

-- A 2013 review of several studies combined found that men who ate more raw or cooked tomatoes had a slightly lower risk of prostate cancer.
+- A 2013 review of several studies combined found that men who ate large amounts of raw or cooked tomatoes may have a slightly lower risk of prostate cancer.

 - A study found no link between lycopene and tomatoes in the diet and prostate cancer risk in the overall population.
 However, in men with a family history of the disease, higher amounts of lycopene in the diet were linked with a lower risk of prostate cancer.
 Another study in the same group of men found no difference in blood levels of lycopene between healthy men and men who developed prostate cancer.